motion/orbit/README.md

   - `apps` are individual orbit apps we've built.
   - `packages` contains anything that could run across any app, and are independent of orbit generally.
   - `projects` contains sub-projects like our website and a playground to do light debugging on things.
+  - `example-workspace` has an example workspace you can use to test things
 - Development:
   - `bin` lets you create scripts for the repo that you can run when you `source .env` directly from CLI. useful for more complex monorepo scripting.
   - `scripts` has one-off scripts that you may need for specific actions (like downloading datasets for fixtures).